DrTrojanDevil/spatula/README.md

 ```

 * `parser` is a function receiving the populated template, and returning
 a parsed version of it.
-This is `Spatula.markdown` by default.
+This is `Spatula.markdown` by default. `parser` can
+also be used to perform operations on scraped data, eg. extracting URLs for
+a new set of menus.

 ###Spatula.markdown(html)